Contact UsOpen contact details

 Each of the 45 guest rooms feature tasteful period décor with modern conveniences and design elements, such as bright blue accent chairs and geometric rugs.
 A literary touch can be found in the collage of open books behind the reception desk and the elegant in-room writing desks, while cushioned nooks in the lobby and a small library encourage guests to linger with a book or a sherry from the 18-seat bar.
-After a dinner of local favorites like Rappahannock oysters and cocktails that recall a bygone era at Ashlar restaurant, guests will see why Morrison House is Alexandria’s only AAA four-diamond hotel.
+After a dinner of local favorites like Rappahannock oysters at MoHo Kitchen & Cocktails, guests will see why Morrison House is Alexandria’s only AAA four-diamond hotel.

 116 South Alfred Street, Alexandria, VA 22314, USA